 How Long Should I Fast?

-Here are a few different Intermittent fasting patterns documented:
+There are many ways to intermittently fast.
+Here are a few different intermittent fasting patterns documented:

 - Alternate-day fasting (ADF) – One day of fasting, one day of “feasting.”
 Continue fasting on alternate days.